fcannizzaro/com.dim.streamdeck/README.md

 [![](https://img.shields.io/badge/Stream%20Deck%20SDK-for%20Node.js-green)](https://github.com/stream-deck-for-node/sdk)

 # Outdated
-This project is outdated, the new project is [new repository](https://github.com/dim-stream-deck/com.dim.streamdeck).
+This project is outdated, the new one is [here](https://github.com/dim-stream-deck/com.dim.streamdeck).

 > More info soon